awsdocs/amazon-msk-developer-guide/doc_source/msk-authentication.md

 ## To set up a client to use authentication<a name="msk-authentication-client"></a>

 1. Create an Amazon EC2 instance to use as a client machine\.
 For simplicity, create this instance in the same VPC you used for the cluster\.
-See [Step 2: Create a Client Machine](create-client-machine.md) for an example of how to create such a client machine\.
+See [Step 2: Create a client machine](create-client-machine.md) for an example of how to create such a client machine\.

 1. Create a topic\.
-For an example, see the instructions under [Step 3: Create a Topic](create-topic.md)\.
+For an example, see the instructions under [Step 3: Create a topic](create-topic.md)\.

 1. On a machine where you have the AWS CLI installed, run the following command to get the bootstrap brokers of the cluster\.
 Replace *Cluster\-ARN* with the ARN of your cluster\.